UoB-COMSM0110/2024-group-5/README.md

 #### Adding a tutorial panel
 This would resolve the following issues with users:
-- Dying immediately when the game begins
+- Dying immediately when the game begins.
-- Not knowing why they are dying
+- Not knowing why they are dying.
-- Not understanding the aim of the game
+- Not understanding the aim of the game.
-- Not knowing what each element in the game is
+- Not knowing what each element in the game is.
-- Not knowing how to play
+- Not knowing how to play.
-- Not knowing that you have missiles and lazers
+- Not knowing that you have missiles and lasers.
-- Knowing which obstacles are good/bad
+- Knowing which obstacles are good/bad.

 #### Increased testing to fix bugs
 - The continue button (at the end of a game) takes too long to respond
 - Sliders are difficult to use
-- The image for the cursor is slightly too big, which means that sometimes the user thinks they are clicking on something, but they aren't the cursor is too big.
+- The image for the cursor is slightly too big, which means that sometimes the user thinks they are clicking on something, but they aren't.
 - Shooting as many missiles as possible can cause the computer to crash.
 - Pressing 'z', perhaps other keys too, during the loading screen to crash because a NullPointerException is raised and not caught
 - It's not possible to turn of the shield